brandur/sorg/content/fragments/wgt-2015-brain-dump.md

 ---
-title: WGT 2015 Brain Dump
+title: WGT 2015 brain dump
 published_at: 2015-05-26T08:39:18Z
 hook: UNWRITTEN.
 This should not appear on the front page.
 ---